-The Wildlife Conservation Board’s 2019 Proposal Solicitation Notice (PDF) (PSN) for its Forest Conservation Program is now available.
-Proposed projects may include planning, implementation, or acquisition projects within the Sierra Nevada and Cascade Mountains in California.
-PSN priorities include meadow restoration, post-fire habitat recovery, and aspen stand restoration as well as acquisitions that protect meadows, migration corridors, or habitat connectivity.
+On June 5, 2019 the Wildlife Conservation Board released the 2019 Proposal Solicitation Notice (PDF) (PSN) for its Forest Conservation Program.
+Mandatory Pre-Applications were due June 28, 2019.
+Proposed projects included planning, implementation, or acquisition projects within the Sierra Nevada and Cascade Mountains in California.
+PSN priorities included meadow restoration, post-fire habitat recovery, and aspen stand restoration as well as acquisitions that protect meadows, migration corridors, or habitat connectivity.
 WCB anticipates issuing another proposal solicitation under the Forest Conservation Program in 2020.

 The Forest Conservation Program (Program) was created on November 7, 2006 with the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006 (Proposition 84).
 That Act charged the Board to develop a grant program and “…promote the ecological integrity and economic stability of California’s diverse native forests for all their public benefits through forest conservation, preservation, and restoration of productive managed forest lands, forest reserve areas, redwood forests and other forest types, including the conservation of water resources and natural habitat for native fish and wildlife and plants found on these lands” (PRC section 75055a).